menu

 Exercise and diet

-• * Percentage of employees who have been exercising for at least 30 minutes, twice a week for at least one month.
+• * The percentage of employees who have continued exercising for at least 30 minutes, at least twice a week, for over one year (for fiscal years up to 2023, the percentage reflects those who continued this routine for over one month).

 Smoking cessation support